CS5500-24Fall-Avec-le-Bon-Chat/calc-sheet-analysis/CALC-SHEET.md

 ##### API calls made

-- fetch is used in SpreadSheetClient, set up a different url of the document/user/cell?
+- fetch is used in SpreadSheetClient, to set up a different url of the document/user/cell
 - axios is imported in LoginPageComponent but not used

 for example: